An overview of the current issues and trends in the field of education, specifically targeting the area of teaching and learning.

 Upon successful completion of this course, the candidate will be able to:

-- Interpret how practitioners carry out inquiry and the issues faced and can make inferences about research implications.
+- Interpret how practitioners carry out inquiry regarding the issues faced and can make inferences about research implications.

 - Integrate skills in speaking, writing, reading, and listening for effective communication in educational settings.